-"In the seventh year, the land must be given a complete rest...
-I will command My blessing for you in the sixth year."
-(25:4,21)
+"But on the seventh year, the land shall have a complete rest, a Sabbath for Hashem...
+I will ordain My blessing upon you in the sixth year and it shall yield produce sufficient for the three years."
+(25:4)

 Although leaving the land fallow for a year may indeed improve its fertility, this cannot be the purpose of the sabbatical year.
 If it were, Hashem would have promised to increase the yield of the year following the fallow year, not the year preceding it.